Your First 6 Months — BJJ Beginner Roadmap

 Physical Burnout

 Training too hard too soon leads to injury or exhaustion.
-The sport requires patience.
-Build slowly — the journey is years, not months.
 Consistency over intensity, always.
+The journey is years, not months.

 Cause 04